Create a Laravel Middleware (Register & Use with Example)

 'authenticate_api_request' => \App\Http\Middleware\AuthenticateApiRequest::class,

-How to Use Middleware in API Routes?
+How to Use a Middleware in API Routes?

-Now that our job of creating an API middleware and registering it with an alias is done, we can now use it in Laravel API routes.
-The usage of Laravel middleware will be something like in code snippet below:
+Now that our job of creating an API middleware and registering it with an alias is done, we can use it in Laravel API routes.
+The usage of Laravel middleware will be something like in the code snippet below:

 Route::middleware(['authenticate_api_request'])->group(function(){